GIB2A/ETHOS-LUA-XICOY-JetCat-KingTech-and-JetMunt/README.md

 # GIB2A FrSky ETHOS Turbine Telemetry

 GIB2A V26.2.2 is a telemetry-only Lua widget for FrSky ETHOS radios.
-It displays turbine and ECU telemetry; it never starts, stops, restarts or controls a turbine.
+It displays turbine and ECU telemetry it never starts, stops, restarts or controls a turbine.

 [Lire en français](README_FR.md)